cjgdev/midi-markdown/docs/developer-guide/architecture/parser.md

 ## Overview

-The MML parser transforms MIDI Markdown Language source code into an Abstract Syntax Tree (AST) that can be validated and compiled to MIDI files.
+The MMD parser transforms MIDI Markdown Language source code into an Abstract Syntax Tree (AST) that can be validated and compiled to MIDI files.
 The parser uses **Lark**, a modern parsing toolkit for Python, to provide a clean separation between grammar definition and AST construction.

 ### Key Design Decisions

 1. **Lark LALR Parser**: Fast, deterministic parsing with clear grammar syntax
 2. **Transformer Pattern**: Clean separation between parse tree and AST
 3. **Position Tracking**: Full source location tracking for error reporting
-4. **Comprehensive AST**: Rich node types covering all MML features
+4. **Comprehensive AST**: Rich node types covering all MMD features
 5. **YAML Frontmatter**: PyYAML for metadata parsing

 ---